 September 1, 2017

-Skils’kin celebrates and advances diversity by creating a safe place in which people can express themselves freely and share their unique talents.
+Skils’kin celebrates diversity by creating a safe place in which people can express themselves freely and share their unique talents.
 We believe the diversity of talents enriches our company by fueling creativity, innovation, and success.
+The overall aim of the plan is to foster a culturally competent culture and services within Skils’kin.

 What is Cultural Competency?

-Cultural competency is an organization’s ability to function effectively while recognizing, respecting and addressing the unique needs, worth, language, thoughts, communications, actions, customs, beliefs and values that reflect an individual’s racial, ethnic, religious, and/or social groups or sexual orientation.
+Cultural competency is our organization’s awareness, recognition and inclusion of the unique needs, worth, thoughts, communications, actions, customs, beliefs and values that reflect our employee’s and client’s dynamic qualities, beliefs and contributions.

-Cultural Competence includes attaining the knowledge, skills, and attitudes to enable administrators and workers within each program to provide effective supports for diverse populations.
-Our services can only be effective when we utilize knowledge and skills that are culturally competent and compatible with the backgrounds of consumers, their families and communities.
+Cultural Competence includes attaining the knowledge, skills, and attitudes to enable Skils’kin’s culture and services to supports the diverse populations we serve and employ.
+When culturally competent knowledge and skills are utilized, our employees, our clients, their families and our communities benefit.
 Cultural competence acknowledges and incorporates behaviors, beliefs and values in determining an individual’s needs.

-Our organization fosters inclusion, tolerance, and respect for diversity in all forms by striving to ensure that we meet the following standards for the population of persons served, employees, families/caregivers, and volunteers.
+Skils’kin fosters inclusion and respect for diversity in all forms by striving to ensure that we meet the following standards.
 We strive to gather and utilize data-based knowledge from clients, stakeholders, community partners, families and employees.

 Cultural Competency Standards:

-- Acceptance and inclusion that moves beyond simple tolerance to embracing the richness of the diverse identities of our people;
+- Acceptance and inclusion that moves beyond simple tolerance to embracing the richness of the diverse identities of all people;

-- Provide respectful and individualized methods of service delivery that embrace the exceptional diversity of our population;
+- Provide respectful and individualized methods of service delivery that embrace the exceptional diversity of our clients;

-- Assurance that persons served, clients, and families/caregivers receive from all employees and volunteers effective, understandable, and respectful services in a manner compatible with their cultural beliefs and practices in their preferred language.
+- Assurance that clients, and their families/caregivers receive effective, understandable, and respectful services in a manner compatible with their cultural beliefs and electronic translations in their preferred language (upon request);

 - Implement strategies to recruit, retain, and promote at all levels a diverse staff and leadership representative of the demographic characteristics of our area;